Confirm

 A private company limited by guarantee limits its guarantors’ liability to a pre-agreed amount that they must pay in the event that the company is wound up.

-Non-profit organisations such as charities, clubs, student unions, societies and social enterprises are typical entities that use this type of company to set a low limit to the amount that directors or members must pay if something goes wrong.
+Non-profit organisations such as charities, clubs, student unions, societies and social enterprises are typical entities that use this type of company to set a low limit to the amount that members (owners) must pay if something goes wrong.

 There is no share capital, and therefore no shareholders, in a private company limited by guarantee.
 Members of the company are guarantors and are often only liable for a nominal sum such as £1 if the company is wound up.